Bae-tory/CocoaTalk_Web/README.md

-It is a web front source that contains KakaoTalk clone content.
+It is a web front source that contains KakaoTalk clone content named CocoaTalk.

 - HTML
 - CSS